1. What is a Process Control Plan?

-A Control Plan is a document describing the process, process’s quality control items, control methods, and a reaction plan.
+A Process Control Plan (or just Control Plan) is a document describing the process step, the process’s quality control items, responding control methods, and reaction plans.
 In other words, it is a plan to control production/service processes to assure the product, service, and process requirements are met.

-Control Plan is widely used because it provides structure information for process control.
+Control Plan is widely used because it provides structural information for process control.
 It helps process owner:

 • Easy to control the performance of a process: without Control Plan, you might find it is difficult to determine what needs to be controlled and how to control it.

 • Easy to determine influenced characteristics when product/process changes: you can determine which characteristics and control methods are affected and should provide proper resources to control it when the change implemented.

 To process control and improvement take place effectively, the Control Plan should be developed by utilizing all information to gain the most understanding of the process.
 The information sources include but not limited to the following resources: